oswaldderiemaecker/openstack-training/README-allinone.md

 GRANT ALL PRIVILEGES ON nova_api.* TO 'nova'@'%' IDENTIFIED BY 'rootroot';
 GRANT ALL PRIVILEGES ON nova.* TO 'nova'@'localhost' IDENTIFIED BY 'rootroot';
 GRANT ALL PRIVILEGES ON nova.* TO 'nova'@'%' IDENTIFIED BY 'rootroot';
+GRANT ALL PRIVILEGES ON nova_cell0.* TO 'nova'@'localhost' IDENTIFIED BY 'rootroot';
+GRANT ALL PRIVILEGES ON nova_cell0.* TO 'nova'@'%' IDENTIFIED BY 'rootroot';
 ```
 Source the admin credentials to gain access to admin-only CLI commands: